 This section of the model ordinance includes a series of incentives that can be incorporated into development regulation.
-Most cities and many counties make requirements or use incentives to ensure that certain public amenities are included in development.
+Most cities and many counties use incentives to encourage public amenities or preferred design.
 These same tools and incentives can be used to encourage private investment in solar energy.
-Communities will not want to use all these incentives, but should select which ones make the most sense in their community (or create some other incentive that encourages solar energy).
-As with any incentive, engaging planning or economic development staff in the creation of the incentive allows staff to assist the developer in taking advantage of the provisions.
+Communities should use incentives that are already offered, and simply extend that incentive to appropriate solar development.